Valuative invariants for large classes of matroids: Invariants from singular Hodge theory, K-theory, and beyond

 We used the preceding two formulas to do fast computations of spectrum polynomials for several matroids.
-A motivation for that was that in \cite{kook-reiner-stanton} Kook, Reiner and Stanton found two matroids having the same Tutte polynomial but different spectrum polynomials.
-They speculated that there was no reason to hope that the spectrum polynomial determines the Tutte polynomial, but they were not able to produce any examples.
-Later, Kook \cite{kook} found a recurrence that showed that indeed the spectrum polynomial is not a Tutte--Grothendieck invariant, but still was not able to obtain a counterexample to the question raised in \cite[Question 2]{kook-reiner-stanton}.
-The following provides this example.
+One of the main motivations for that was the aforementioned question raised by Kook, Reiner, and Stanton in \cite[Question~2]{kook-reiner-stanton}.
+Although Denham \cite{denham} and Kook \cite{kook} were able to prove various recursive formulas for spectrum polynomials, they were not able to produce examples showing that the spectrum polynomial does not specialize to the Tutte polynomial.
+Our examples also show that it cannot be used to decide whether a matroid is or not elementary split --- observe that, similarly, Tutte polynomials cannot detect this property by Example~\ref{ex:tutte-split}.

 \begin{example} In Figure \ref{fig:counterexample-spectrum} we depict two matroids $\M_1$ and $\M_2$, of rank $3$ on $9$ elements.
 The matroid $\M_1$, on the left, is not elementary split.
 The matroid $\M_2$, on the right, is elementary split.
 Their spectrum polynomials $\operatorname{Spec}_{\M_1}(t,q)$ and $\operatorname{Spec}_{\M_2}(t,q)$ coincide and are equal to